chaojin101/chaojin101/_posts/Computer-Network-CS144/2022-07-08-CS144-Packet-Switching.md

     - Propagation delay
     - Queueing delay

+- After finish this unit, you can answer:
+    - How does an Internet router actually work?
+    - How is it different from an Ethernet switch?
+    - How does a router arrange its lookup tables?

 ### 3-1 The History of Networks and Internet

+- Brief history of networking
     - Fire Beacons
     - Carrier Pigeons
     - Human Messengers
     - Horse Relays
-- Optical methods: reflect sun ray
+    - Optical methods: Heliograph
-- The Telegraph in France
+    - The Telegraph in France (a semaphore telegraph network)
         - Codes
         - Flow Control
         - Synchronization
         - Error correction and retransmission
         - Encryption

 > Note: These concepts raised by the Telegraph in Franch are still in use today.
 {: .prompt-info}

 - Telephone

 ### 3-2 What is packet switching